 The varied backgrounds of the providers benefit patients, Covas says.
 “We each come to the process with a different lens.
 Each patient is unique; each patient is different.
 Some benefit from a primary care doctor initially.
 Others may prefer an endocrinologist.
 The fact that our clinic offers multiple services within the scope of care reassures patients."

 Transgender care has been provided for adults by endocrinology and other Duke specialties, but the adult gender clinic offers more focused and comprehensive services.
-The team collaborates with the Center for Child and Adolescent Gender Care within Duke Children’s Hospital & Health Center.
 While the collaborating specialties are not located in the same clinic, appointments are coordinated for patient convenience.

-Kelley and Covas work to expand patient services by offering consultations at the Duke Student Wellness Center.
+Kelley and Covas work to expand patient services by offering consultations.
 They also invite medical residents and fellows to complete rotations in the clinic.
 Kelley also plans to launch gender research projects in the future.
 “We want to establish a fully integrated program with well-organized gender care while demonstrating advanced knowledge in the field,” she says.

 The clinic will coordinate research and health outreach efforts with the Duke Sexual and Gender Minority Health Program, which was launched in February 2020 to help the university and medical center become a leader in research, patient care, education and policy for sexual and gender minority health in the southern United States.